-I am the current managing editor and incoming editor-in-chief of Physics in Perspective.
+I am the co-editor-in-chief (with Richard Staley) of Physics in Perspective.
 Founded in 1999 by Roger Stuewer and John S. Rigden, Physics in Perspective is dedicated to all things history of physics, and maintains an audience of both professional historians and practicing physicists.
 If you are interested in contributing to the journal, email me at the address listed on the contact page.
 We accept submissions from all areas of the history of physics, broadly understood.

-One of the most enjoyable aspects of working with Physics in Perspective is co-authoring quarterly editorials with Robert P. Crease and Peter Pesic.
+One of the most enjoyable aspects of working with Physics in Perspective is co-authoring quarterly editorials with Robert P. Crease and Peter Pesic (2016–2018), and Robert P. Crease and Richard Staley (2019–).
 These essays explore historiographical issues and highlight matters of current moment in the history of physics.
 They are available open access; to read any one of the editorials listed below, click on its title.

 Physics Is Its History

 Physics in Perspective 20, no. 4 (2018)

 Here is a radical view: in the final analysis, physics cannot be separated from “the history of physics.”
 Physics is its history.
 This claim appears radical because physicists of each generation inherit a set of problems that they are told urgently need addressing, a set of concepts and instruments with which to address them, and an idea of how to move forward.
 Physicists are occupied with that task of moving forward and might see no pressing need to understand exactly how they got the set of problems, concepts, and instrument that points the way forward.…